 - Starting out with woodcarving is simple.
 You won't need a big workshop, expensive tools, or tons of wood.
 Just beginner carving tools, a block of wood, a few accessories, and some safety equipment.

-- Readily available wood.
-Wood is ample, varied, and renewable.
-Most people can get green wood, and there are suppliers for specific types and sizes.
+- Availability of materials.
+Wood is plentiful, comes in many types, and can be replenished.
+Most people can get fresh wood, and there are suppliers that offer specific kinds and sizes.

-- Lot of choices.
-As a beginner, you can choose whittling, relief carving, chip carving, treen carving, and more.
-Carve practical items or decorative and sentimental ones.
-Projects can be small or large and suit your skills, style, and time.
+- Many options.
+New carvers can pick from whittling, relief carving, chip carving, treen carving, and more.
+Make useful household items or purely decorative or sentimental pieces.
+Projects can be any size, fitting your skill, style, and timeframe.

-What to look for in beginner wood carving tools?
-Even hobby tools should be full-sized and come with SHARP edges.
-They should also be easy to sharpen for upkeep.
+What makes a good set of beginner wood carving tools?
+Hobby tools should be full-sized with SHARP edges.
+They should also be easy to sharpen for continued use.

 Also, the perfect wood carving tool set for beginners: